The old man and Kirsteen were trapped in a sea of hideous rotting corpses all reaching out to claw at them.

 “She could very well be”.
 Professor Fang said as he tinkered with some device by the wall.

 “But that’s impossible, she died about 30 years ago!”

 “So?” the Professor said.
 “I told you I haven’t had time to check what era we’re in, but we could very well be 30 years in your past, or 1000, or we could be in another universe altogether.
 Most of you are from different times.
 Still if you’ll give me a few minutes though we can find out where we are.”
 He said somewhat impatiently.

 Kirsteen was deeply disturbed by this conversation and begged Lindsey to let her go.
 There was something about Lindsey that seemed non malicious.
-Even in this strange environment, Kirsteen didn’t feel threatened by her.
-Professor Fang however was a different story.
-Even though he had saved her life, there was something off putting about Fang.
-She couldn’t quite put her finger on it.
+Even in this strange environment, Kirsteen didn’t feel threatened by her, much like with the Professor.

 “Please we don’t really know what’s going on here either, but we’re doing the best we can.
 Just trust us, you’re safe in here.”
 Lindsey assured Kirsteen.